Josh Jung Player Props: Rangers vs. Angels

 Josh Jung At The Plate

-- Jung is hitting .265 with five doubles, eight home runs and eight walks.
+- Jung is hitting .263 with six doubles, eight home runs and eight walks.

-- Among the qualified hitters, he ranks 76th in batting average, while his on-base percentage ranks 114th and he is 35th in slugging.
+- He ranks 77th in batting average, 125th in on base percentage, and 36th in slugging among qualified hitters in MLB action.

-- Jung has had at least one RBI in 34.5% of his games this year (10 of 29), with more than one RBI seven times (24.1%).
-He has also accounted for three or more of his team's runs in five contests.
+- Jung has had an RBI in 10 games this season (33.3%), including seven multi-RBI outings (23.3%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.